 Did you know?

-- There are seven continents: Europe, Asia, Africa, Australia, North America, South America and Antarctica.
+- There are seven continents: Europe, Asia, Africa, Oceania, North America, South America and Antarctica.

 - Asia is the largest continent, and makes up one-third of the land on the Earth’s surface.

 - Africa is the second largest continent.

 - Great Britain and Ireland are islands.